chrisburnell/chrisburnell.com/src/posts/notes/2024-05-03-incredible-musician-performances.md

     <dd>Metal and more (drumming)</dd>
 </dl>

-I love how precise the playing is here, and the genre switching in the breakdown is insane.

 <c-youtube slug="SXLCmQATnog" label="【260bpm】I played one shot of my original metal song"></c-youtube>

 --------

 <h2 id="sharay-reed" class=" [ gamma ] ">Sharay Reed @ Chicago Gospel Musician Jam</h2>

+This video, like Sharay Reed, is absolutely legendary.
+The riff just after the 2-minute mark is otherworldly, and then he’s right back in the pocket!
+Shout-out the drummer too (Quin Anderson); they’re so locked in.

 <dl>
     <dt>Artist</dt>